 An audacious architecture

-At first the modernist architecture of Les Arcs can seem a bit disconcerting.
-But after spending some time in the resort, it’ll grow on you!
+At first, the modernist architecture of Les Arcs can seem a bit disconcerting.
+But it’ll grow on you after spending some time in the resort!

-The buildings of Arc 1600, Arc 1800, and Arc 2000 have been designed and built by French architect and designer Charlotte Perriand (1903-1999).
-The resort’s iconic “avant-garde” architecture has been labelled as “heritage of the 20th century”.
+The buildings of Arc 1600, Arc 1800, and Arc 2000 were designed and built by French architect and designer Charlotte Perriand (1903-1999).
+The resort’s iconic “avant-garde” architecture has been labelled as the “heritage of the 20th century”.